-- 1. Open the Remote Locations dialog box. - If you are using Silk Test Workbench, click Tools > Edit Remote Locations. - If you are using Silk4J, click Silk4J > Edit Remote Locations. - If you are using Silk4NET, click Silk4NET > Edit Remote Locations. - If you are using Silk Test Classic, click Options > Edit Remote Locations. - 2.
-To add an additional remote location, perform the following actions: - a) Click on the arrow to the right of Add Location to specify whether you want to add a remote location which is using the Silk Test Information Service, or Silk Central.

-Note: You can only configure one Silk Central as a remote location.
-If you have already configured the integration with Silk Central, Silk Central is listed in the remote locations list.

-- b) Click Add Location.
-The Add Location dialog box appears. - c) Type the URL of the remote location and the port through which Silk Test connects to the information service on the remote machine into the Host field.

-The default port is 22901.
+- Open the Remote Locations dialog box. - If you are using Silk Test Workbench, click Tools > Edit Remote Locations. - If you are using Silk4J, click Silk4J > Edit Remote Locations. - If you are using Silk4NET, click Silk4NET > Edit Remote Locations. - If you are using Silk Test Classic, click Options > Edit Remote Locations. - 2.
+To add an additional remote location, perform the following actions: - a) Click on the arrow to the right of Add Location to specify whether you want to add a remote location which is using the Silk Test Information Service, Silk Central, or the Mobile Center. - Note: You can only configure one Silk Central as a remote location.
+If you have already configured the integration with Silk Central, Silk Central is listed in the remote locations list. - b) Click Add Location.
+The Add Location dialog box appears. - c) Type the URL of the remote location and the port through which Silk Test connects to the information service on the remote machine into the Host field. - The default port is 22901. - d) If you are trying to add a secure connection through HTTPS to Mobile Center, install the Mobile Center certificate.